AlzaBox/AlzaBox-API-SDK-csharp/README.md

 - Preview of opensource libraries for easier use of AlzaBox API.
 - **Warning!** Use it for your own risk, now.
+- Its better if you fork this repository, and link forked source code, instead of link nuget packages
 - This project is licensed under the terms of the MIT license.

 ### How to communicate?